 You are welcome to bring flowers to decorate the church except during the season of Lent.
 However, your bridal party is welcome to carry flowers all year.
 You may use pew bows but please do not use tape to attach them (rubber bands, floral wire and pipe cleaners work just was well).
 Aisle runners are a nice touch to a wedding, they do however create an issue of tripping by guests and wedding party.
 They are permitted, but not recommended.

 How many witnesses or people in the bridal party should we have?

 The size of your bridal party is up to you.
 The Catholic Church does require that you have two witnesses present.
 These witnesses must be at least 16 years of age and they do not have to be Catholic.
 However, the State of Arizona requires that the witnesses signing the marriage license are at least 18 years of age.

 The music you select for your wedding must be liturgical in nature.
-Secular music is not permitted.
-You are strongly encouraged to use Our Lady of Mount Carmel Musicians.
-If you chose to use a liturgical musician that is not affiliated with our parish you are still required to meet with our Wedding Music Coordinator.
+Secular music is not permitted during the liturgy.
+Although you are strongly encouraged to use Our Lady of Mt.
+Carmel musicians, if you chose to use a liturgical musician that is not affiliated with our parish you are still required to meet with our Wedding Music Coordinator.

 Who will help plan the marriage liturgy?

 One of our Wedding Coordinators will assist you in planning the details of the liturgy.
 She will schedule and conduct your rehearsal, finish preparing the marriage license, as well as be present on your wedding day from the time you arrive to the time you depart, making sure all details are complete.
 Plan to meet with the Wedding Coordinator at least four weeks before the wedding and feel free to call her with questions regarding flowers, photography, etc. anytime leading up to that meeting.

 What Scripture readings will be used, how do we select them and who should read them?